tannergaucher/portfolio-site-old/site/src/content/posts/2019/introduction-to-data-structures-for-interviews/index.md

 > #### Common use case for a linked list
 >
-> _Least recently used cache_.
-Keeping track of new searches.
-As we get new input, have to take things out.
-A least recently used cache removes oldest one.
+> A Least recently used cache, which keeps track of new searches.
+As we get new input, we take things out.
+A least recently used cache would remove the least recently searched term.

 #### Linked list implementation